cyborg5/IRLib2/readme.md

   * IRLibRecvPCI

 Supported platforms include most 8-bit AVR Arduino boards such as Arduino Uno, Leonardo, and Mega 256.
-Preliminary support for SAMD 21 processor such as Arduino Zero, Arduino M0 Pro, and Adafruit Feather M0.
+Also supports boards with SAMD 21 processor such as Arduino Zero, Arduino M0 Pro, Adafruit Feather M0, and Adafruit Circuit Playground Express.
 Note: Documentation has not yet been updated to support SAMD 21.
 See IRLib2/SAMD21.txt for details.